cabalmail/cabal-infra/docs/setup.md

         3. From the repository, navigate to Settings, and then Secrets.
 This should show any Actions secrets by default.
 If you see any other secrets settings, navigiate to Actions secrets.
         4. Click "New repository secret", and enter "AWS_S3_BUCKET" for the key and the value specifed in the Terraform output for the value.

 3. Run the terraform/infra workspace.
+WARNING: Performing this step will result in charges on your credit card from Amazon Web Services.

     1. Queue a plan in your Terraform Cloud terraform/infra workspace.
     2. When it finishes the plan phase, confirm and apply.